 Revocation of market-based rates.

-or a non-complying transmission owner, any member of their corporate family which has market rate authority should be required to show that it lacks market power under current conditions, using standards which realistically reflect transmission market power.
+For a non-complying transmission owner, any member of their corporate family which has market rate authority should be required to show that it lacks market power under current conditions, using standards which realistically reflect transmission market power.
 In each such case, those sellers should be required to file a comprehensive market power study, using standards that accurately reflect the full impact of transmission control.

 Since these parties were granted market based rates, circumstances have changed, dramatically in some regions.
 Thus, as a factual matter, the prior market power studies may well be obsolete.
 Also, even recent market power studies may not suffice.
 The Commission’s “hub-and-spoke” methodology is not workable today.
 It was appropriate during the infancy of the power marketing industry, because the Commission needed to encourage new market participants without requiring complex regulatory filings.
 However, the hub and spoke test ignores transmission constraints and restrictive transmission practices, fails to reflect the decline of pancaked transmission rates, and fails to examine locational market power.
 As Commissioner Massey recently noted: